Up TV: Programming

 In September 2015, the network acquired the rights to Gilmore Girls and began to air it in both daily and marathon forms of scheduling, including a full-series marathon on Thanksgiving week 2016 to lead into the series' Netflix revival.
-It also acquired the repeat rights to NBC's 2010 drama Parenthood a year after the demise of Viacom's NickMom, complementing Gilmore Girls, as both series starred actress Lauren Graham.
+It also acquired the rights to rerun NBC's drama Parenthood following the closure of the NickMom block on the Nick Jr. Channel a year earlier, complementing Gilmore Girls, as both series starred actress Lauren Graham.

-In April 2016, the channel picked up the rerun rights to the Tom Bergeron era of America's Funniest Home Videos.
+In April 2016, the channel acquired the rights to rerun the Tom Bergeron era of America's Funniest Home Videos.

-In 2017, the network acquired rights to reruns of Whose Line Is It Anyway?, both the Drew Carey run of the past and the current run hosted by Aisha Tyler.
+In 2017, the network acquired rights to reruns of Whose Line Is It Anyway?, both the ABC/ABC Family run hosted by Drew Carey and the current CW run hosted by Aisha Tyler.
 Both versions carry content disclaimers depending on episode content.

-In May 2018, UPtv acquired reruns of Home Improvement; at around the same time, reruns of this show also began airing on the Viacom-owned cable network CMT, which at the time had just suspended airing reruns of Roseanne (that show later returned to that network's schedule).
-At around this same time, UPtv also quietly retired its "We Get Family" slogan on-air.
+In May 2018, UPtv acquired reruns of Home Improvement; at around the same time, reruns of this show also began airing on the Viacom-owned cable network CMT, shortly after it suspended airing reruns of Roseanne (which would later returned to that network's schedule).
+At around this same time, Up TV also quietly removed its "We Get Family" slogan on-air.

 In March 2019, UPtv acquired reruns of The Librarians; around the same time, they introduced a new emoji-based campaign and branding.
 In June 2019, UPtv acquired reruns of Reba, and premiered it on August 2, 2019.

-In the winter of 2019, after INSP lost the rights to Little House on the Prairie, this channel picked up the series and began airing episodes in sequence from the pilot movie onwards during several marathon airings in late December.
-In January the series settled in for its normal 4-episode block run from 8 a.m. to noon ET.
+In December 2019, the network acquired reruns of Little House on the Prairie, after INSP's rights to broadcast the series expired.
+UPtv began airing episodes in sequence from the pilot movie onwards during several marathon airings in late December.
+In January, the series began airing on a four-episode block run from 8 a.m. to noon ET.